LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

    :language: C++

-Finally, users may specify a custom index ordering by providing a ``std::index_sequence`` type as a template argument for the ``RAJA::Reshape`` method.
-A ``RAJA::View`` enumerates its corresponding parenthesis accessor from left to right starting at zero.
-The ``std::index_sequence`` will hold an ordering of slowest (left most) to fastest (right most) index for the ``RAJA::View``.
-In the following example, index 1 in the ``RAJA::View`` is assumed to have the fastest stride while index 2 will have the longest stride.
+Finally, users may specify a custom index ordering by providing a ``std::index_sequence`` type as a template argument to the ``RAJA::Reshape`` method.
+The members of the ``std::index_sequence`` enumerate the striding order of the arguments of the ``RAJA::View`` parenthesis operator.

+For example to use the C index ordering (``RAJA::layout_right``) with a 3-dimensional ``RAJA::View`` use the following sequence type ``std::index_sequence<0U,1U,2U>``.
+In the following example, we consider a permutation in which index 1 is placed in the right most position of the sequence so it has unit stride.
+Finally, since index 2 is placed in the left most position of the sequence it has the longest stride.

 .. literalinclude:: ../../../../examples/reshape.cpp
    :start-after: _Reshape_custom_start